DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

  <p></p>

 ## 5) Hyper Parameter tuning & Agent Comparison
-The final chapter is devided in two parts.
-Starting with the tuning of the hyper paramters of the greedy gradient declay and the buffer size change and finnishing with the comparison of the above desrcibt agents.
+The final chapter is divided in two parts.
+Starting with the tuning of the hyper parameters of the greedy gradient decay and the buffer size and finishing with the comparison of the above describe agents.

 ### 5.1) Hyperparameter
-The two parameters are chosen, because they have a severe influence to the system.<br />
+The two parameters are chosen, since they have a severe influence to the system.<br />
-The **Greddy gradient** represent the dilemma between Exploration and  Exploitation.
-Expoloration is the right thing to, maximize the expected the expected reward on the one step, but exploration may produce the greater total reward in the long run[1].
+The **Greedy gradient** represent the dilemma between exploration and  exploitation. *Exploration* is the right thing to, maximize the expected the expected reward on the one step, but *exploration* may produce the greater total reward in the long run[1].
-One strategy is, if you have many time steps ahead on which to make action selection, then it may be better to explore the nongreed actions and discover  which of them are better than the greedy action.
-Reward is lowever in the short run, during  exploration, but higher in the long run.
+One strategy is, if you have many time steps ahead on which to make action selection, then it may be better to explore the non-greed actions and discover  which of them are better than the greedy action.
+Reward is lower in the short run, during  exploration, but higher in the long run.
-This could be done by a linearly decay *eps=1.0->0.1* with a stedy declay after every step with the equation below:
+This could be done by a linearly decay *eps=1.0->0.1* with a steady decay after every step with the equation below.
+Where *eps_end* is ne minimal value and *eps_decay* is the rate for the degradation :

 ![equation](https://latex.codecogs.com/gif.image?\dpi{80}&space;\varepsilon&space;=&space;max(\varepsilon_{end},&space;\varepsilon&space;*\varepsilon_{decay}))

-The **buffer size** influences the hardware store design and the computional learning time.
-That means that a bigger buffer needs longer to scan the saved expirencs and to pick one of them.<br />
+The **buffer size** influences the hardware store design and the computational learning time.
+That means that a bigger buffer needs longer to scan the saved experiences and to pick one of them.
+The other parameters are taken over from older projects where the neuronal net has been designed<br />

-#### 5.1.1 Epsilon (declay)
+#### 5.1.1 Epsilon (decay)
 So the expectation is to figure out a suitable degradation gradient that fits the project requirements.
 Therefore three values are tested, seen in image 5.
-Its seen that the  epsilon decay with 0.9975 takes the longes time to learn, that was also expected.
+It's seen that the  epsilon decay with 0.9975 takes the longes time to learn, that was also expected.
-Between eps 0.97 and 0.98 is the different much smaler eps=0.98 is performing slighly better.
-Because of this this value is chosen to continue with the next experiements.
+Between the epsilon values 0.97 and 0.98 is just a small difference, however the 0.98 values has the best performance.
+Therefore its chosen to continue with, for the next experiments.

 #### 5.1.2 Buffer size
-Its expected that a bigger buffer, for the none *PER* algorithms perfromce better.
-Due to more importend and infrequent expierence that can be stored.
+It's expected that a bigger buffer, performs better.
+Due to more important and infrequent experience that can be stored.
-Moreover its would probably have a soother saturation with less oscilazion. <br />
+Moreover it would probably have a smoother saturation with less oscillation. <br />
-Three buffer sizes are tested, each with a 10 magnitute difference, image 5.
+Three buffer sizes are tested, starting with *1e4* and continuing in a 10x magnitude rise, image 5.
 The Result is that the size seems to have less influence than the greedy gradient.
-They runs have all more or less the same same learning inclination.
-However the expection that the bigger buffer have less ossiclation with fullfiled.<br />
+The runs have more or less all the same learning inclination.
+However the exception that the bigger buffer have less oscillation with right.<br />
-For the next tests the Buffer size of 1e5 is chosen, since it has a good trad off between performance and computational time.
+For the next tests the Buffer size of 1e5 is chosen, since it has a good trade off between performance and computational time.

 ### 5.2 Agent Comparison
-Actually an expected behavior would be that the PER-DQN Aaent performs best and then in decay order the Double-DQN and last the DQN algorithm.
+Actually an expected behavior would be that the PER-DQN agent performs best and then in decay order the Double-DQN and the DQN algorithm.
 However the results looks different.
-Here the DQN is learning the fastest and the Double-DQN reaches in total the highes scores.
+The DQN algorithm is the faster learner and the Double-DQN agent reaches in total the highes scores.

-The question is why this is happen.
-One explanation could be that the environment is too easy so that the sophisticated algorithms cant play there hand.
+The question is what is the reason for this behavior.
+One explanation could be that the environment is too easy so that the sophisticated algorithm cant play there hand.
 Moreover is difficult to compare the algorithms by just one run, since the results are strongly depend on how fast the stochastic exploration is hitting the best values.
+Which leads to a heavy divagation even for the same algorithm.

 ### 5.3 Result Diagram